jbonner7/eks-fargate-lw-agent-example/README.md

-#Sample EKS Deployment

-#This attempts to deploy the LW Agent as it's own container in a pod rather than a sidecar
+#Sample EKS Fargate Deployment.
+This attempts to deploy the Lacework Agent as it's own container in a pod rather than a sidecar

 #Spin up EC2 for master node (optional)